alsekaram/eosapi_async/README.md

 its main focus are bot applications on the blockchain.

 In Antelope's Leap 3.1, the abi_json_to_bin endpoint was deprecated.
-In version 1.0.3, I modified the asynchronous abi_json_to_bin method to meet the new requirements.
+In version 1.0.3 modified the asynchronous abi_json_to_bin method to meet the new requirements.
-In version 1.1.2, I modified the synchronous abi_json_to_bin method to meet the new requirements.
+In version 1.1.2 modified the synchronous abi_json_to_bin method to meet the new requirements.
 In version 1.2.1 added proxy support

-in 1.1.1 was added custom headers for playing Alien Worlds
+In version 1.2.2 added custom headers for playing Alien Worlds In version 1.2.5 added cache for get_info and get_info_async

 # Install
 ```$ pip install eosapi-async```